Why the Labour Party has been central to political strategy

 Historically strategic and tactical discussion among revolutionaries in Britain has been dominated by how you relate to the Labour Party.
 Unlike in France, Italy or the Spanish state the British Communist Party, despite a boost following the Second World War, has been a much weaker political force.
 Unlike in Europe it has never had an alliance with the Labour Party leading to government coalitions.

 The trade unions in Britain have nearly all been affiliated to the Labour Party.
 They vote and decide on policy at Labour Party conferences and have a number of seats on the National Executive Committee.
-Local trade unions can spend delegates to local Labour parties who then have a vote on the local leadership committees.
+Local trade unions can send delegates to local Labour parties who then have a vote on the local leadership committees.

 The trade unions are not divided between confederations historically led by Socialist parties, Communists or Christian democrats.
 Although in the past the British CP had a significant influence inside the trade unions they never controlled their own confederations in the way for example the French CP controlled the CGT.